 Post that comes 1.b3.
 So, what is the objective of 1.b3?
 Why do people play b3?
 Is it good or bad?
 How to react against it?
 Is it suitable for Online or Over-The-Board chess?
 All these questions will be answered in this article.
 In addition, I will also cover the top players of this opening and also recommend a few courses for it.

-This is one of the most safe structures for white.
-Here white can try to slowly progress by developing his remaining pieces and then decide on how he will break looking at black’s placement of pieces.
+This is one of the safest structures for white.
+Here white can try to slowly progress by developing his remaining pieces and then decide on how he will break by looking at black’s placement of pieces.

-This is an attacking formation from white side.
-Here as the bishops placement is self explainatory that they are angling towards King side.
-It is important to bring the Knight to g3 for this as it is the one used to sacrifice on king side!
+This is an attacking formation from the white side.
+Here is the bishop’s placement is self-explanatory that they are angling toward Kingside.
+It is important to bring the Knight to g3 for this as it is the one used to sacrifice on the kingside!

 This is one of the most popular positions in chess.
 It arises from 1.d4, 1.c4, 1.Nf3, 1.b3.
 So if you want to trick your opponent into any move order this is a good and safe position.